-The data collected can be analysed according to enterprise size classes (defined in terms of persons employed), with information presented for small (10-49 persons employed), medium-sized (50-249 persons employed) and large (250 or more persons employed) enterprises.
+The data collected can be analysed according to enterprise size classes (defined in terms of persons employed), with information presented for small enterprises (10-49 persons employed), medium enterprises (50-249 persons employed) and large enterprises (250 or more persons employed).

 The data are organised in Eurostat’s online database according to the year in which the survey was conducted.
 Most data refer to the situation during the early part of the same year as the survey.
-However, data on ICT specialists and on e-commerce refer to the calendar year preceding the survey (in other words, to 2016 for the 2017 survey).
+However, data on recruiting ICT specialists and on e-commerce refer to the calendar year preceding the survey (in other words, to 2018 for the 2019 survey).

 Broadband technologies are considered to be important when measuring access to and use of the internet, as they offer users the possibility to rapidly transfer large volumes of data and keep access lines open.
 Indeed, the take-up of high-speed and superfast broadband are considered as key indicators within the domain of ICT policymaking.
 While digital subscriber lines (DSL) remain the main form of delivery for broadband technology in the EU, alternatives such as cable, satellite, fibre optics and wireless local loops are becoming more widespread.